Category: Economic statistics

 13. Accuracy and reliability Top

 13.1.
 Overall accuracy:The precision of PPPs increases with the level of aggregation.
 This means that the PPP at GDP level will be more reliable, or precise, than the PPP for final household consumption or gross capital formation.
 Similarly, the PPP for final household consumption will be more reliable than the PPP for "food and non-alcoholic beverages", or "clothing and footwear", the latter two being sub-aggregates of final household consumption.
+The input data into the PPP compilation process comes from several sources, specifically, from special PPP price surveys and from national accounts.
+This makes it impossible to calculate any meaningful, numerical measure of error margins for PPPs.

 13.2.
 Sampling error:The survey is not based on a random sample, so we cannot use standard approaches to assess a sample error.